patterniha/MMDF/README.md

   all google services(google,youtube,...)

-  twitter

-  reddit

-  facebook, instagram, whatsapp (currently, the main-addresses IPs are blocked in Iran(except whatsapp), you should use fallback-addresses, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))
+  facebook, instagram (currently, the main-addresses IPs are blocked in Iran, you should use fallback-addresses, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))

-  ...
+  twitter, reddit, whatsapp, ...

 * websites that **do not allow** domain fronting: